 Challenge 4: Expiry Management Losses due to perishables going out of date.
 Solution: FIFO in WMS, automatic expiry alerts, temperature-controlled storage.

 Challenge 5: Integration with ERP Systems not communicating.
-Solution: Modern WMS can seamlessly be integrated with ERP (SAP, Oracle, etc.).
+Solution: Modern WMS platforms can often be integrated with ERP systems such as SAP, Oracle, and Microsoft Dynamics.

 Inventory Management in Warehouses – The Key to Success